-Domain: Communication and Collaboration lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 29.
-Family members of SWDs are contributing members of school decision-making groups.
-School administrators actively recruit family members of SWDs to participate in school decision-making groups, including the School Advisory Council.
+Domain: Communication and l Collab oration I Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet В Α Fully 29.
+Family members of SWDs are contributing members of school decision- making groups.
+School administrators actively recruit family members of SWDs to participate in school decision- making groups, including the School Advisory Council.
 Family members of SWDs are active members of groups such as the Parent-Teacher Association (PTA) and school sub-committees (e.g., Fall Festival, Band Boosters).
 Family members of SWDs participate in school decision-making based upon annual measurable outcome data for students with and without disabilities.
-Y SAC PTA SEL/FACE Sugge ested Measures: Decision-making group ro sters, meeting notes.
-Note: In addition to the School Advisory Council, family members of students with disabilities should be included in all decision-making groups that include family members of students without disabilities, such as the PTA and school sub-committees.
-Comm Comments:
+School administrators actively recruit family members of SWDs to participate in school decision-making groups, including the School Advisory Council and surveys.
+Sugg ested Measures: Decision-making group ro sters, meeting notes.
+Note: disabi In addition to the School Advisory Council, f ities, such as the PTA and school sub-comm amily members of students with disabilities should be incluitees. uded in all decision-ı making gr oups that include family members of students without Comn nents:

-Domain: Communication and Collaboration lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tuny 30.
+Domain: Communication and Collab oration l Implementation Status tus Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet В Α Fully 30.
 Learning opportunities and resources are provided to families of SWDs as a result of needs assessments and student data.
 Data are gathered from families via surveys, interviews, focus groups, suggestion box, etc. Learning opportunities and resources are identified and provided to families based on family surveys or interviews, school climate surveys, IEP goals and student data.
 Information and strategies are provided on topics such as helping with homework, test preparation, understanding LRE and inclusion, developing meaningful IEP goals and postsecondary school opportunities.
 Schedule of ongoing learning opportunities is provided to all families via newsletter, website, emails, etc. Family learning opportunities include content and activities that are translated for families whose first language is not English.
-Y Calendar of Events Suggested Measures: List of resources/learning opportunities available to families, survey samples and results, samples of information in languages other than English.
-Note: Family members play an important role in facilitating their child's success in school when they are given complete and accurate information.
-It is important for families to understand ways to support their child's learning goals and objectives at home and in community settings.
-Comm nents:
+Our leadership team has created an SWV Parent University and intends to implement it this year.
+Sugge ested Measures: List of resources/learning opportunities available to families, survey samples and re- sults, sam ples of inf ormation i n languag es other than English.
+Family members play an important role in fa t their child's learning goals and objectives cilitating their child's success in school when they are giv at home and in community settings. en comple te and ac curate info ormation.
+It is important for families to understand ways to Comm Comments: